Vasily Vereshchagin – Journey through India

 Prince of Wales at Jaipur

 The Prince of Wales at Jaipur is another notable composition from Vereshchagin ‘s India series.
-At 23 feet wide and 17 feet tall, it is a very large canvas chronicling the royal entry of the Prince of Wales into Jaipur.
+At 23 feet wide and 17 feet tall, it is a very large canvas (believed to be the world’s second-largest) chronicling the royal entry of the Prince of Wales into Jaipur.
 It depicts in great detail, the State procession of the Prince of Wales passing through the Ambar-Chaupar in Jaipur, Rajasthan in 1876.
 The Prince and a Maharaja are seated on the first elephant with Sir Alfred Lyall behind them.
 Other British nobles and attendants are similarly seated on the following elephants.
 The procession is accompanied by soldiers and several attendants on both foot and horseback.
 This painting is on display at the Victoria Memorial Hall in Kolkata, India.

 Though now relatively unknown, Vereshchagin was a talented artist with a larger-than-life personality and a long and successful career in his time.
-He participated in more than thirty solo-exhibitions in Europe and America in the last decade of his life.
+He participated in more than 30 solo exhibitions in Europe and America in the last decade of his life.
 Vereshchagin’s s grand works are a testament to his inspiring life as a soldier, a traveler, a writer, and an artist.
 Most of Vereshchagin’s works are now displayed at the State Tretyakov Gallery in Moscow and the State Museum of Russian Art in Saint Petersburg.